kaizencycle/Mobius-Substrate/labs/README.md

 ## Development

-Each lab can be developed independently while maintaining integration with the broader Kaizen OS ecosystem.
+Each lab can be developed independently while maintaining integration with the broader Mobius Systems ecosystem.
 Use the monorepo scripts to manage development:

 ```bash
 # Start all labs in development mode